Sohail1173/keepitsimplegithub/README.md

 About Me

-Hi, myself Ujjwal Kar.
+Hi, myself MD SUHAIL AHMED.
 I feel very enthusiastic to explore technologies and gain some practical knowledge.
-I have done projects in both hardware and software with Machine Learning, Python, Arduino, Django, and other python libraries.
+I have done projects in Machine Learning,Deep Learning Python and other python libraries.